ThaniThamizhAkarathiKalanjiyam/more_books/content/History_and_Doctrines_of_the_Ājīvikas/chapter24.md

 +++
-title = "XI . ĀJIVIKA SCRIPTURES"
+title = "XV.
+CONCLUSION  "
-weight = 24
+weight = 28
 date = "2019-05-12"

 +++

-The Mahānimittas, the Maggas, and the Onpatu - katir

-Pāli and Prākrit Quotations

-Quotations by the Commentators
+Summary

+Dr. Barua’s Three Questions .

+The Influence of the Ajivikas The Place of the Ajivikas in Indian History

+BIBLIOGRAPHY

+INDEX